Oghma-Infinium/Apostasy/Documentation/CONFIG.md

 # In-Game MCM options

 Most MCMs will come pre-configured, the following is a list of Mod Configuration Menus that I have deemed may be beneficial to play around with as a user.
+Default hotkeys listed are for Keyboard and may differ if using the controller config.

+Changing MCM Settings in any MCM that is under the `> Apostasy MCM Hider <` tab is considered a list modification.

  1. `Apostasy`: This is a custom MCM made for the list.
     > **NSFW Armors Toggle**: Determines whether some lewd-er versions of some armors will be craftable or not.
 Has no effect on the armors that NPCs wear or the armors that can be looted.
 (Default: Disabled)
     > **Killmove Toggle**: Toggles whether or not Killmoves are allowed.
 (Default: Enabled)
- 2. `Name`: Pending info
+ 2. `CollisionReset`: Change the keybind for resetting SMP physics (Default: `F10`).
+ 3. `Compass Controls`: Change the Toggle key for the Compass (Default: `'`).
+ 4. `Dialogue History`: Change the keybind to bring up the Dialogue History menu (Default: `LAlt + Y`).
+ 5. `Dynamic Activation Key`: Change the keybind modifier for Dynamic Activation (Default: `LShift`).
+ 6. `EVG CLAMBER`: Change the EVG Clamber settings (Default: `Balanced`).
+This isn't recommended to be tampered with but you can.
+ 7. `Horse Whistle Key`: Change the Hotkey for Horse Call (Default: `H`).
+Optionally add a lesser power to perform the function of the hotkey.
+ 8. `OBody NG`: Change the keybind for the OBody morphs menu (Default: `;`).
+ 9. `QuickLoot EE`: Optionally disable QuickLoot from popping up during combat.
+ 10. `SmoothCam`: Change the SmoothCam Camera preset (Default: `Name`).
+ 11. `Swift Potion`: Change the hotkey for quick Health potion (Default: `F`).
+Optionally add hotkeys for quick Magicka and Stamina potions.
+ 12. `True Directional Movement`: Change the target lock hotkey (Default: `M3`).

 # Wheeler